sergkondr/fake-web-service/README.md

 ### Configuration

-[Here](./examples/config.yaml) you can find a config file I use for developer purposes.
-I suppose it the most detailed config possible.
+[Here](./examples/config.yaml) you can find the config file that I use for development purposes.
+I believe it is the most detailed configuration possible.

 For now, config implements the following options:
 ```yaml